sailis/sailifaqnew/README.md

-6.FEATURE:
+FEATURE:
-Upload file in Question:
-This allows the user to include a file(text,picture or video) along with their question to support their doubts.
+Upload file in Question: This allows the user to include a file(text, picture or video) along with their question to support their doubts.
 This way, if the user has a doubt related to the picture, they can upload the picture to point out their issue.

-Upload file in Answer:
-This allows the user to upload a file(text,picture or video) along with their answer to support their thoughts.
+Upload file in Answer: This allows the user to upload a file(text, picture or video) along with their answer to support their thoughts.
 This way, the user can explain their answer via a picture.

-7.Epic:
-The user accesses the website to ask questions and find answers for all their questions.

-8.User Story:
+USER ACTIONS:
  (a) The user can Register or Login to create their profile on the website.
 (b) The user can create or update their profile.
-(c) The user can post (ask) questons on the website.
+(c) The user can post (ask) questions on the website.
 (d) The user can view and edit and delete the question that they posted.
-(e) The user can upload files (text,picture or video) to support and explain their answer.
+ (e) The user can upload files (text, picture or video) to support and explain their answer.
  (f) The user can view and answer a question posted by other users.
 (g) The user can also delete the answer that they posted.
-(h) The user can upload files (text,picture or video) to support and explain their question.
+(h) The user can upload files (text, picture or video) to support and explain their question.
+EPIC:
+A user can access the website to view and ask questions and also answer questions posted by other users.

+USER STORIES:

+1. As user ,
+I want to register my account , so that I can access the website.

+2. As user ,
+I want to login to my account , so that I can access the website.

+3. As user who wants to ask a question ,
+I want to post a question ,
+so that I can get an answer from other users.

+4. As user who wants to ask a question ,
+I want to upload a file ,
+so that other users can understand my problem and I can get an answer from other users.

+5. As user who wants to answer a question ,
+I want to post an answer ,
+so that I can solve the problems of other users.

+6. As user who wants to answer a question ,
+I want to upload a file ,
+so that I can solve the problems of other users with details about my answer.